SinoNtantiso/Digital-Portfolio/Workplace Etiquette.md

   - I participated in team meetings where we discussed the importance of addressing others respectfully and valuing each team member's contributions.
   - Observed a situation in which a team member handled criticism gracefully, demonstrating the value of constructive feedback.

+- **Summary of Workplace Etiquette Policies**: During my training, I learned about key workplace etiquette principles, including respectful communication, punctuality, and professional appearance.
+- **Reflection on Team Project**: In a group project, I actively listened to my teammates and worked to maintain a positive atmosphere, which helped us complete our work ahead of schedule.
+- **Informal Feedback**: My peers expressed appreciation for my collaborative approach during team discussions, noting that I helped facilitate open communication.

 ### Reflection (STAR Technique)

 - **Situation**: During a group project as part of my training program, I recognized the need to demonstrate professional behavior to ensure a productive and respectful working environment.